cnsuhao/gpu-freedom/README.txt

        /own        own libraries developed by the project /simclimate   logic of simclimate extension
-         /coremodules  Core modules used by core component under client/core /misc         units for general purpose (like logger) /coredb       sqlite database management units
+         /coremodules  Core modules used by core component under client/core /coreservices Core services used by core component to download/transmit data to servers /misc         units for general purpose (like logger) /coredb       sqlite database management units
        /ext        external libraries